T0mexX/hugo-sep/README.md

 &nbsp;
 ###### Coverage Results Before Improvements
-As we can see, the branch coverage for both of the functions was 0%.
+As we can see from both our own *branch coverage*, and the external *statement coverage* tools, there are 0 branches out of 4 (*0%*) covered.

 ![](readme_images/IsInt_IsUint_Coverage_before.png)